UCL/STIR-GATE-Connection/VoxelisedSimulation/README.md

 Created:  Mon 30 Sep 2019 14:07:08 BST

-This directory contains the main macro files used for the GATE simulations and example scripts.
+This directory contains the files for GATE simulations, example scripts and job scripts.
-Note: Any paths to files/directories link are relative to the current working directory.
+Note: Any paths to files/directories are relative to this directory, all calls should be made from here.
+No testing has been done otherwise.

 Directories